MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 Additional information:

 Relevant only when using the [Kusto Queued Ingest Client](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient).
 During the ingestion process, several attempts are made to retrieve the Azure Queues linked to the DM.
-When these attempts fail, the exception containing the reason for failure, is raised in the 'Error' field and possibly an inner exception in the 'InnerException' field.
+When these attempts fail, the exception containing the reason for failure, is raised in the 'Error' field.
+Possibly an inner exception in the 'InnerException' field is also raised.

 ### CloudBlobContainersNotFoundException